 Sleep apnea can be present at any age for both males and females of all body types.
 And, while conditions such as obesity may be correlated with obstructive sleep apnea, weight is not the only factor.
 Some people are simply more prone to it due to the structure of their airways and nasal passages.
 OSA may be aggravated or caused by allergies or other medical conditions, and children can also develop sleep apnea due to inflamed, enlarged tonsils and adenoids.

 Our specially trained team can screen for and identify signs of obstructive sleep apnea in the mouth and oral cavity.
+We offer a no cost consultation that can be performed in our office or virtually.
 A qualified dentist is often the first line of defense against sleep apnea since airway structures are assessed during every dental visit.

 Obstructive sleep apnea can leave clear, telltale signs in the mouth, such as evidence of teeth grinding (bruxism), eroded enamel due to dry mouth and acid reflux, and enlarged or hypermobile tongue.
 At Bucks County Smiles, we collaborate with board-certified sleep physicians to provide convenient home sleep tests.
 We will collaborate with your healthcare team to address your sleep-disordered breathing and find a treatment solution that works best for you.